1965 New Zealand Labour Party leadership election: Arnold Nordmeyer

 Nordmeyer had led Labour since Nash's retirement nearly three years earlier.
 He led them in the 1963 election where Labour's vote increased slightly, but still did not perform well enough to win office.
 Some within Labour's caucus were of the opinion that Nordmeyer was too distant and out of touch with his colleagues and vice versa.
-The younger Norman Kirk eventually emerged as the favourite candidate to succeed Nordmeyer as leader.
+Nordmeyer was credited for holding Labour factions together under his leadership with a closer liaison between the Labour movement's political and industrial wings, but the election loss and memory of the 1958 Budget counted against him.

 Norman Kirk

 Kirk first entered parliament in 1957.
 Gradually, he began to rise through Labour's internal hierarchy, becoming vice-president of the Party in 1963 and president in 1964.
+As president Kirk made a point of visiting the Labour Representation Committee in every electorate in the country and was apparently received very well.
 Other MPs often saw Kirk as a champion for ordinary New Zealanders via his working-class background at a time when ordinary voters saw many other politicians, such as Nordmeyer, out-of-touch and aloof.
+Kirk was seen as lacking in administrative experience as he was a backbencher in the previous Labour government and had not been a cabinet minister.

 Result

 A caucus vote was held on 9 December 1965 where Nordmeyer was defeated by Kirk 25 votes to 10.
 Nordmeyer's deputy leader, Hugh Watt, retained his position despite the change in leadership receiving 24 votes against a combined total of 10 votes for the other two nominees.